LATERNA MAGICA

 Another image, at dusk, at the foot of Château Sainte-Marie in 2017: the Ametsa duo , formed by Basque singer Benat Achiary and horn player Erwan Keravec: an epiphany of sound, made up of eagle flights and wild breaths.

 An indoor evocation this time, in Luzea's thermal baths : Guillaume de Machaut's Messe Notre-Dame arranged for saxophone quartet by the quartet of the same name (arrangement, Quentin Bardiau).
-The space of these thermal baths is unique: the main entrance forms a large square surrounded by columns, which seems to continue outside the walls thanks to an immense bay window opening onto the mountains.
+The space of these thermal baths is unique of its kind: the main entrance forms a large square surrounded by columns, which seems to extend outside the walls thanks to an immense bay window opening onto the mountains.
 You're inside and outside at the same time.
 The place resonates like the churches and cathedrals where Machaut's music must once have sounded.
 The musicians of the Quatuor Machaut are dispersed throughout the space.
 They interweave the music of this magnificent mass with improvisations of their own: a subtle, finely realized weaving, and a moment of suspended time!

 And how can we forget trumpeter Joe McPhee 's morning improvisation for the Valley House audience in July 2008 (#18)?
 I remember him sitting at the front of the stage.
 The room is full.
 The first sound out of Joe McPhee's mouth isn't his trumpet.
 It's the sound of his voice, soft and deep, a storyteller's voice.
 And what he tells us that morning is a kind of preamble to his music.
 JoeMcPhee, an African-American musician, tells the audience in this small mountain hall, in English, what black victims of racism have suffered in America: black children burned alive in a church, in other words, a reality close to that sung by Billie Holiday in Strange Fruit in the late 1930s.
 A vibrant, moving image of this man alone on stage, a marvellous improviser, surrounded by so many ghosts!